Ditectrev/DP-203/README.md

 - [ ] Box 1: Copy data.
 Box 2: Filter.
 - [x] Box 1: Lookup.
 Box 2: Copy data.
 - [ ] Box 1: Lookup.
 Box 2: Lookup.

-### You have an Azure Synapse Analytics workspace named WS1 that contains an Apache Spark pool named Pool1.
-You plan to create a database named D61 in Pool1.
-You need to ensure that when tables are created in DB1, the tables are available automatically as external tables to the built-in serverless SQL pod.
-Which format should you use for the tables in DB1?

-- [x] Parquet.
-- [ ] CSV.
-- [ ] ORC.
-- [ ] JSON.

 ### You have a Microsoft Purview account.
 The Lineage view of a CSV file is shown in the following exhibit.
 How is the data for the lineage populated?